After Bone Grafting

 Bone Grafting After-Care Instructions

 Congratulations on completing your bone graft surgery!
 You’re one step closer to having a strong jaw and a successful dental implant.
 However, recovery is key to ensuring your bone graft heals properly and delivers the long-term benefits you're looking forward to.
-Below are essential after-care instructions to help you navigate the healing process with ease.
+Below are essential aftercare instructions to help you navigate the healing process with ease.

 Things to Expect After Bone Grafting Surgery